 - Coronary Intervention - Balloon Angioplasty: This procedure allows widening of narrowed coronary arteries without surgery.
 It is a relatively simple procedure that does not require general anesthesia.
 Most patients remain in the hospital only a day or two and can resume their normal activities within a few days.

-- Coronary Intervention: Stents: A stent is a small metal coil or mesh tube that is placed in a narrowed artery through a catheter to help improve blood flow to your heart.
+- Coronary Intervention - Stents: A stent is a small metal coil or mesh tube that is placed in a narrowed artery through a catheter to help improve blood flow to your heart.
 The stent permanently holds the passageway open and helps reduce the rate of restenosis, renarrowing of the artery.
-After the stent placement, you may need to stay in the hospital for on to five days and temporarily take anticoagulant medication to help prevent blood clots.
+After the stent placement, you may need to stay in the hospital up to to five days and temporarily take anticoagulant medication to help prevent blood clots.

 - Coronary Intervention - Atherectomy: Atherectomy is like balloon angioplasty in many ways, except that instead of a balloon, the catheter carries a tiny drill or a cutter at the tip.
 The device shaves off bits of plaque and stores them in a collection chamber.
 These bits are then removed from the body when the catheter is withdrawn.
 This is most useful when the plaque is large or hardened.